Topological two-band electron-hole superconductors with $d$-wave symmetry: Absence of Dirac quasiparticle annihilation in magic-angle twisted trilayer graphene

-\textit{Conclusion: } We presented a simple two-band model for two-dimensional superconductors with electron and hole bands and singlet $d$-wave pairing in each band.
-We showed that this model exhibits a V-shaped to U-shaped transition in the density of states of the superconductor similar to that found in tunneling experiments on magic-angle twisted trilayer graphene~\cite{Kim2022}.
-This transition is topological in nature and is associated with the annihilation of chiral Dirac fermions, as the electron and hole sectors evolve from BCS-like to Bose-like superconductivity.
-Furthermore, we emphasized that the V-shaped to U-shaped transition also has an important thermodynamic signature in the compressibility, where a logarithmic singularity must be observed whenever topological quantum phase transition boundaries are crossed.
-As an important outlook, we note that it is necessary to investigate the effects of disorder and of attractive interactions between electrons and holes to test the robustness of the results presented here.
+\textit{Conclusions:} We presented a simple two-band model for two-dimensional superconductors with electron and hole bands and singlet $d$-wave pairing in each band.
+We showed that this model exhibits a TQPT that leads to a V-shaped to U-shaped transition in the DOS of the superconductor similar to that found in tunneling experiments on magic-angle twisted trilayer graphene~\cite{Kim2022}.
+However, topological constraints require the annihilation of chiral Dirac fermions during the evolution from BCS-like to Bose-like superconductivity, leading to the disappearance of coherence peaks at the transition point, an effect that is not observed in experiments~\cite{Kim2022}.
+The lack of this observation is a sufficiently strong reason to discard the phenomenological interpretation that a TQPT with $d$-wave symmetry occurs due to the annihilation of Dirac fermions~\cite{Kim2022}.
+We also emphasized that a logarithmic singularity in the compressibility must be observed whenever phase boundaries are crossed, providing a thermodynamic test for the existence of such TQPT.
+Recently, the compressibility of MATTG was measured~\cite{Xie2024} in the normal state; a similar measurement at low temperatures may provide additional information about topological quantum phase transitions in the superconducting phase.
+Based on our analysis, we are led to conclude that the V-shaped to U-shaped transition observed~\cite{Kim2022} is not related to annihilation of Dirac fermion quasiparticles and its associated TQPTs, but is possibly connected to a change in symmetry of the order parameter from a nodal to a non-nodal superconducting phase.